mstadt/CART2/README.md

 ### Simulation data
-The VP simulation data under VPsims.zip has been uploaded to [https://figshare.com/articles/dataset/VP_simulations_for_CART_project/25612824](https://figshare.com/articles/dataset/VP_simulations_for_CART_project/25612824).
+The VP simulation data directory VPsim has been uploaded to [https://figshare.com/articles/dataset/VP_simulations_for_CART_project/25612824](https://figshare.com/articles/dataset/VP_simulations_for_CART_project/25612824).
+This is required to run "sortVP.m".